Telemiami: Florida's Hispanic Market

 The Hispanic market in Florida is significant in size and is also rapidly growing.

-There are now around 19 million Hispanics living in Florida, making up the largest minority group (which can be referred to as a minority-majority).
+There are approximately 6.9 million Hispanics living in Florida, making up the largest minority group (which can be referred to as a minority-majority).
 The percentage of total Hispanic presence in South Florida is even more impressive: of the 2,373,297 people living in Miami-Dade County, 63% are Hispanic or Latino.
 This has created a powerful, growing market for television stations like Telemiami, which are concentrating on the Hispanic audience's interests.

 Audience and Growth

 Telemiami's audience has grown with the station, which is now broadcasting to over 1,500,000 households and over 3,750,000 viewers throughout Florida.
 The station's audience is primarily Hispanic, between the ages of 25–75.